-Novia UAS follows the recommendation for the general admission criteria in the joint application system to Bachelor's or Master's degree programmes in English.
-The general admission criteria also apply in the additional application.
+Novia UAS follows the recommendation on selection criteria for Universities of Applied Sciences 2020 to Bachelor's degree programmes in English.
+The selection criteria for Master's degree programmes will be published later.
 All applicants must meet the requirements for eligibility to be invited to the entrance examinations.

 General Eligibility for Bachelor Degree Studies

 Provisions on eligibility to apply to universities of applied sciences (UAS) have been laid down in the Polytechnics Act (932/2014).

 You can apply to a Bachelor’s degree programme if you have completed:

 - the Finnish general upper secondary school syllabus and/or the matriculation examination;

 - a Reifeprüfung (RP) Diploma or Deutsche Internationale Abitur (DIA) Diploma;